A Brief History

 The hijacking was of the audio signal only, with normal video continuing during the incident.
 The buzzing voice of Vrillon (or whomever) told viewers that they have only a short time to learn to live together in peace and that “All your weapons of evil must be removed.”
 News of the event quickly spread throughout Britain and all over the world.

 British authorities were quick to declare the hijacking a hoax that had been perpetrated by someone with a radio transmitter that overrode the television signal.
 In spite of the quick explanation, no such hoaxster was ever found, and the perpetrator remains unknown to this day.
 Unless, of course, it really was the Ashtar Galactic Command!
 Today, true believers in the UFO community either believe the incident was a real alien interaction or at least that it might have been.
-What do you think?
+Question for students (and subscribers): What do you think?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!